Blueshoe/website/content/blog/cilium-kubernetes-networking-observability.md

 In this article, we’ll explore how to use Cilium for Kubernetes networking.
 We will cover the basics of setting up Cilium in a cluster, configuring network policies and using Hubble for observability.
 We’ll also discuss best practices for using Cilium in production environments and troubleshooting common issues.
 Let’s get started by installing Cilium to our Kubernetes cluster!
 :::
 :::GlobalParagraph
-Note: We recommend using [kind](https://github.com/kubernetes-sigs/kind){.bs-link-blue} to try this out on your local machine.
+Note: We recommend using <a href="https://github.com/kubernetes-sigs/kind" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">kind</a> to try this out on your local machine.
 K3d (which uses k3s under the hood) does not ship bash in its node images, causing the cilium installation to fail.
 :::

 :::GlobalTitle{:size="lg" .mb-5}
 Installing Cilium
 :::
 :::GlobalParagraph
-First of all, we need to install the Cilium CLI as described in the [documentation](https://docs.cilium.io/en/stable/gettingstarted/k8s-install-default/#install-the-cilium-cli){.bs-link-blue}.
+First of all, we need to install the Cilium CLI as described in the <a href="https://docs.cilium.io/en/stable/gettingstarted/k8s-install-default/#install-the-cilium-cli" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">documentation</a>.
 :::
 :::GlobalParagraph
 Once the CLI installation is finished, we can install Cilium to our cluster by running: